screeps/docs/source/contributed/tutorialMonkeyPatching.md

     console.log(`My monkey patched moveTo using the arguments object!`);

     let startCpu = Game.cpu.getUsed();
-    // there is a short description of Function.apply() later let returnValue = this._moveTo.apply(this, arguments);
+    // There is a short description of Function.apply() later let returnValue = this._moveTo.apply(this, arguments);
     let endCpu = Game.cpu.getUsed();